pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1830-31-32-33-34-35-36-37: Back from Being Sick

+I am back after being sick.
+During the last week, I had a severe bronchitis and couldn't code, so I needed to rest in bed.
+I didn't want to be sick, especially since my wife prohibited me from using my computer to code (to be able to rest).
+At least I finish to read the Everything is Fcked* book, which I found to be an amazing book.

+On another note, today I resumed my AWS studies.
+I focused on networking services like VPN, Security Groups, Subnets, ACLs, Internet Gateway, and more.
+I also made some progress on my Airflow DAG.
+My goal is to create a DAG to process data, extract keywords from it, and update a SQL database with the extracted keywords.

 ### Day 1829 Ubuntu Server Maintenance

 Today, I performed maintenance activities on my Oracle server running Ubuntu, upgrading it from 20.04 to 22.04 Jammy Jellyfish via SSH.
 During the process, I cleaned up cache, removed conflicting repositories, upgraded packages, and optimized my Docker environment.